 Finance: Students can prepare for careers in corporate finance, investment management, or the management of financial institutions.
 Courses in this area emphasize creative solutions to business financing problems, the development of value maximizing investment and financing strategies, and the analysis and management of fixed income and equity investments.
 Students may choose to concentrate in either corporate financial planning or the analysis of financial securities and investment portfolios.

-Healthcare Administration: The primary goal of this concentration is to prepare students for leadership positions in healthcare organizations.
+Healthcare Management: The primary goal of this concentration is to prepare students for leadership positions in healthcare organizations.
 The healthcare concentration is cross-functional and industry focused.
-Courses will contain cases, projects, and assignments that are centered around applying management skills to healthcare issues and organizations.
+Courses include cases, projects and assignments that are centered on applying management skills to healthcare issues and organizations.
 Classes are taught by faculty and healthcare executives who bring special expertise and experience to the program.

-Information Technology Management: Information Technology permeates all aspects of modern business and our courses will enable you to make the most of information technology to solve business problems and gain strategic advantage.
-We also provide advanced courses for students who wish to be on the "supply" side of information technology in the areas of IT consulting, software management, and e-business.
+Information Technology Management: Information technology is integral to all business operations and permeates all aspects of modern business and our courses will enable students to fully utilize information technology to solve business problems and gain strategic advantage.
+Advanced courses provide skills necessary for the "supply" side of information technology for IT consulting, software management and e-business.

-Leadership in Organizations: The leadership concentration prepares students for upper management positions through the study of the psychological, sociological and organizational behavior disciplines.
-The program provides a foundation of leadership theory, building and problem solving in interpersonal work relationships, group dynamics, organizational decision making and change, and ethics.
+Leadership in Organizations: The leadership concentration prepares students for management positions through the study of the psychological, sociological and organizational behavior disciplines.
+The program provides a foundation of leadership theory, building and problem solving in interpersonal work relationships, group dynamics, organizational decision-making and change and ethics.

 Marketing: Students learn to understand customers' needs and purchase behaviors, how to satisfy those needs, and how to make a profit in competitive industries and markets.
-Topics include: developing an effective marketing strategy, developing new products, and managing different brands and product categories.
+Topics include developing an effective marketing strategy, developing new products and managing different brands, and product categories.
 Students can also acquire expertise in pricing, advertising and promotions, market research, and retailing strategies.
-Courses are also available on the Internet's effect on marketing and business.

-Real Estate: this concentration includes courses in: real estate finance and capital markets, covering real estate loans, syndication, securitization, and regulation; investment and analysis, combining lectures and case studies to explore the sources of real estate value, project feasibility, strategies for financing, and portfolio management; and, development, covering market analysis, government approvals, financing and risk assessment.
+Real Estate: The real estate concentration will provide students with both a practical and educational basis to become skilled decision-makers within the industry.
+This concentration includes courses in real estate finance and capital markets, covering real estate loans, syndication, securitization, regulation, investment and analysis, combining lectures and case studies to explore the sources of real estate value, project feasibility, strategies for financing, and portfolio management while covering market analysis, government approvals, financing and risk assessment.

-Strategy: This concentration focuses on corporate level strategic management, including: implementation of strategic designs; top management team leadership; the strategic implications of the social, governmental, technological, and international environments; organization structuring; and strategic alliances.
+Strategic Management: This concentration focuses on corporate level strategic management, including implementation of strategic designs, top management team leadership, the strategic implications of the social, governmental, technological, and international environments, organization structuring, and strategic alliances.
 Students will learn how to integrate accounting, finance, economics and organization theory to create sustainable competitive advantage.